\\\ Pets In Winter

-Pet Rabbits that live outside have a tough time with the drop in temperatures wintertime.
-It’s important to make repairs to their living conditions before the onset of bad weather during Autumn and prepare their hutches with extra layers of insultation helping to keep them warm.
+Pet Rabbits that live outside have a tough time with the drop in temperatures in wintertime.
+It’s important to make repairs to their living conditions before the onset of bad weather during Autumn and prepare their hutches with extra layers of insulation helping to keep them warm.

-More good quality dry bedding hay is a must to help prevent damp conditions inside as must as best quality pellets afforded.
+More good quality dry bedding hay is a must to help prevent damp conditions inside and provide the best quality pellets afforded.

 They need plenty of stretching and exercise to keep fit so their exercise pens should not be blocked off.

 If possible, providing them with a sheltered space is better, or with a few moderations made, bringing them indoors.

 Pet rabbits can suffer from depression if living on their own and without much interaction, so it’s even more important during winter months that rabbits have as much, if not more, human interaction even though it’s cold.